zwright101/weekend-sql-to-do-react/checklist.md

 [X] Add insert statements into the database.sql file [X] Create a GET route in the todo.router.js file to return sample data [X] Add useEffect and Axios GET to the App.jsx
-[] Update to do list and to do list form
+[X] Update to do list and to do list form
-[] Display items on the page with .map